NiskuT/Civilization/Rules/rules.md

 Reinforced pawns are powerful defensive tools that are useful for protecting valuable territory and cities that house world wonders.
 To reinforce pawns, the player chooses a number of his or her pawns up to the number of the military card’s slot.
 Reinforced pawns offer some protection against barbarians.
 When a barbarian moves into a space that contains a reinforced pawns, the barbarian returns to the space it moved from and the pawn  get back to its unreinforced side.
 When a player is defending, he or she must determine the combat value of the defending component.
 A reinforced pawn increases its own combat value by one, and it also increases the combat value of each adjacent friendly city and pawn by one.
 These bonuses can stack to increase defense significantly—a city surrounded by several reinforced control tokens is difficult to conquer.

 **Performing Attacks:**
-Players perform attacks to defeat barbarians, conquer city states, and capture rival territory.
+Players perform attacks to defeat barbarians, conquer city states, and capture rival territory.
 To perform an attack, the player chooses a space to attack from and a target that is within the number of spaces indicated on the military card, counting from a friendly space.

 The player must note the following rules: